 - Can secure addresses, logins, and addresses in the vault.

-Note: All the above apps are free to download.
-However, some of them do offer services over a premium subscription as well.
+Note: All the above apps to manage passwords on Android are free to download.
+However, some of them offer services over a premium subscription as well.
 In almost all of the apps, there is either a premium version or there is a limited trial period.
 It’s always better to pay some extra bucks and get upgraded services and better password protection rather than compromising on free versions of these password manager apps.

 Which is the Best Password Manager App ?

-Our overall best pick is TweakPass.
+Our best pick to manage passwords on Android is TweakPass.
 Firstly, it has the best reliable password generator, which helps users create secure and uncrackable passwords for all logins.
-Then, it has got multiple modules for saving different types of credentials, which you can further categorize into separate folders.
-Plus, it has the best browser support, that ultimately allows users to cross-sync passwords on both browsers and mobile phones.
-This solves all your password security troubles on both phone and system.
+Then, this Android password manager has multiple modules for saving different types of credentials, which you can further categorize into separate folders.
+Plus, it has the best browser support that ultimately allows users to cross-sync passwords on both browsers and mobile phones.
+This app to store passwords solves all your password security troubles on both phone and system.

 Open Source Option: